Working on Negative Body Image

-It's sad, but true, most of the people I have met in pole and aerial have some negative thoughts about their bodies.
-In the world of pole and aerial the comparisons to other's bodies are often on the same level as dancers and gymnasts and the standards are unforgiving and lofty.
+There is a plaque of negative feelings around body image in the pole and aerial world.
+In pole and aerial the comparisons to other's bodies are often on the same level as dancers and gymnasts and the standards are unforgiving and lofty.
 There is performance in our sport, there are small amounts of clothing covering the body and there are unspoken expectations of how one should look.
 Let's face it, there is a stigma that if you do not look a certain way you must not be that good at pole.

 There is still a connection to the sex industry which often produces unrealistic images of women; the selling of fake boobs, apple bottom booty, washboard abs and thinness and genetically some of us might have been gifted, but the majority of us have to work hard and may never achieve certain "desirable" features without surgery.
+We overlap with the standards of dance and gymnastic community, with goals of being pure muscle, pure grace and a size 0 sure helps to do it.
 As a sport, do we want gymnastic standards or sex industry standards dictating how we look and feel?

 On the healthier side the sport does carry a lot of empowerment and the ideas of building muscle, strength and control of the body.
-I think every poler has experienced the moment of getting a difficult move and the self fulfillment the comes with that.
+Embracing felinity, masculinity, art and movement are also positive aspects of performing.
+Feeling confident of about body parts that are often shamed and working through building confidence are big pluses on the progressive list.
+Every poler has experienced the moment of getting a difficult move or perfect lines in a chore move and the self fulfillment the comes with that.
 In that moment you love your body for what it is capable of, but does that feeling last?

 Mental Exercises to Help Reduce Negative Body Image

 The first step in solving any negative issue is to gain awareness.
 What parts of your body do you feel negative about?

 - Do you feel that you are not thin enough?

 - Do you feel that your stomach is not flat and that you have belly fat?